spinningtopsofdoom/depenency-heaven/meetup/intro/01-intro.md

 !SLIDE

+# Lesson in Economics
-# Jevons Paradox
+## Jevons Paradox

-## The more efficiently a resource is used the overall usage of that resource will increase
+!SLIDE

+# More efficient production increases total usage
+## Easier time starting a new project means more Clojure Users

 !SLIDE